January 9th 1960

 (My Spanish is a little rusty, so please forgive any errors in my translation.
 The expletives are all Inigo’s own.)

 “I’d been in a fight that night, I think.
 I can’t remember quite where or why, I just remember the pain in my head from getting punched and the pain in my knuckles from fighting back.
 I was very angry in those days.
-I thought the whole world was my enemy.
+I saw the whole world as my enemy.
 Somehow I ended up in the park with a bottle of orujo.
 That was my usual routine back then; get some booze, find a bench or piece of ground somewhere out of the way and just drink myself to sleep.
 Either the sun would wake me in the morning or the police would kick me awake and then move me on.
-It wasn’t the best time in my life.”
+It wasn’t the best time in my life.

 “There were rumours among the other homeless hombres in those days, about the woman in the park.
 A friend of mine told me that he’d seen her, and that he’d be sleeping somewhere else for a while.
 Me?
 I didn’t care about that.
 I just wanted somewhere to drink away the rest of the day.
 But the cats though… they fucking bothered me.
 Seemed like there had been fucking dozens of them those past few nights.
 I hate cats.
 Still do.
 Puta gatos locos, me comprendes?”